mauerv/live-events/README.md

 ## Multi-threaded Conversations

 This is an attempt to provide a different experience.
 Users join a call, but they can jump around from a bunch of different conversations as they see fit.

-## Running it

-In order to run it, you need to also have the [backend](https://github.com/mauerv/live-events) running and a Janus media server running too.